chanchal11/learn-javascript-things/sample-questions.md

 export default connect(mapStateToProps)(YourComponent);
 ```
 Now, filteredUsers in your component will be automatically updated whenever the users or filter state changes, thanks to the memoization provided by reselect.

+## differences between React.memo() and useMemo():

+React.memo() is a higher-order component that we can use to wrap components that we do not want to re-render unless props within them change

+useMemo() is a React Hook that we can use to wrap functions within a component.
+We can use this to ensure that the values within that function are re-computed only when one of its dependencies change